SWaeldchen/swaeldchen.github.io/_news/ausschreibung.md

 ***
 #### **Requirements:**
 1. completed university degree (Diplom, Master or equivalent) in Mathematics, Computer Science or a closely related course of studies,
-2. experience in theoretical research (e.g. proving mathematical theorems)
+2. experience in theoretical research (e.g. proving mathematical theorems),
-3. solid knowledge of probability theory
+3. solid knowledge of probability theory,
-4. good programming skills (Python)
+4. good programming skills (Python),
-5. knowledge in computational complexity theory, graph theory and game theory are an advantage
+5. knowledge in computational complexity theory, graph theory and game theory are an advantage,
-6. fluent in English
+6. fluent in English,
-7. independent thinker
+7. independent thinker.

+To apply, write to **(aschulz@math.tu-berlin.de)**.
 Write me **(waeldchen@zib.de)** for further information.
 If you know a candidate that might be a good fit for this position, please forward them this announcement.

 ### **Please Include:**
-1. How you heard about this position
+1. how you fulfill the requirements,
-2. Link to your website, previous projects or papers
+2. link to your website, previous projects or papers,
-3. Whether you can physically be present at our Berlin office
+3. whether you can physically be present at our Berlin office,
-4. What your interests are and what motivates you for this position.
+4. what your interests are and what motivates you for this position.

  [Official TUB Announcement (German)](https://www.jobs.tu-berlin.de/stellenausschreibungen/164358) (will be updated soon)